honeynet/droidbot/README.md

 Droidbot is evaluated by comparing with droidbox default mode (which does nothing) and adb monkey tool.
 The results are in [result](/evaluate_results/README.md).

+Or see my visualized evaluation reports at [DroidBot Posts](http://lynnlyc.github.io/droidbot/).

 ## Acknowledgement

 1. [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient)